volticks/CTF-Writeups/UIUCTF 21/insecure-seccomp/README.md

 This, again is pretty simple, at least more simple than using the BPF macros (lol).
 All it does is store the syscall number, check if it == faccessat, and if it does set the return value/errno to 5, effectively causing the syscall to fail.
 If we do any other syscall it simply allows it to continue. the `kill` bit is not used.

-You can dump this into eBPF bytecode in `seccomp-tools`:
+You can dump this into BPF bytecode in `seccomp-tools`:

 ```
 root@nomu:~/D/u/insecure_seccomp
-❯❯ seccomp-tools asm ebpf.asm
+❯❯ seccomp-tools asm BPF.asm
 " \x00\x00\x00\x00\x00\x00\x00\x15\x00\x00\x01\r\x01\x00\x00\x06\x00\x00\x00\x05\x00\x05\x00\x06\x00\x00\x00\x00\x00\xFF\x7F\x06\x00\x00\x00\x00\x00\x00\x00"
 ```